 The rule title is the text that will be displayed in the notification appears in the cart.
 The title can be a long message, just keep typing in the field.
 It will be nicely formatted in the pop up message in the cart.

-If you do NOT want the order to be blocked from submission click “Notify only”, and in this case the notification message will display with an option to dismiss it and submit the order anyway.
+If you do NOT want the order to be blocked from submission click “Notify only”, and in this case the notification will display with an option to dismiss it, and submit the order anyway.

-If you don’t select “Notify only” the customer will not have the option to dismiss the notification.
-The order amount will have to be increased to reach the minimum amount required and only then will the order be able to be submitted.
+If you don’t select “Notify only”, the customer will not have the option to dismiss the notification.
+The order amount will have to be increased to reach the minimum amount required and only then will the customer be able to submit the order.

 How will the notification look on my Pepperi cart?

-Synchronize Pepperi on your tablet, and try to submit an order that is below the minimum amount.
-In this example the order amount is $933.48.
+Sync Pepperi on your tablet and try to submit an order that is below the minimum amount.
+In this example, the order amount is $933.48.

 You’ll see the notification pop up.
 You will have to increase the order amount above the minimum in order to submit.